imAIgene-Dream3D/BEHAV3D/README.md

 ### **BEHAV3D config**
 Contains all experiment-specific settings and paths to data for all modules in BEHAV3D\
 An example version can be found in [...BEHAV3D/configs/config_template.yml](https://github.com/RiosGroup/BEHAV3D/blob/main/configs/config_template.yml)\
-Explanation for the different variables are explained in that template
+Explanation on what each variable changes is commented in that template

 ### **Experimental metadata template**
 To correctly import data for BEHAV3D, it is required to fill in a .tsv that contains information per experiment performed, requiring information on: